Purpose

 Application Process

 The cost share program for Southern Pine Beetle (SPBP) is now accepting applications.
 This program is administered by the Georgia Forestry Commission (GFC) with US Forest Service funds.
-The sign up period will be open through July 5.
-Click here to view the SPB application and apply.
+The sign-up period is currently closed.
 Additional information can be found on the cost share webpage or by contacting your local GFC forester.